 What should I do if I think I have testicular torsion?

 If you think you have testicular torsion or have pain in your testes or groin, call your health care provider immediately.
-He or she will likely recommend that you go to the emergency room, because this is a serious condition that needs treatment right away.
+They will likely recommend that you go to the emergency room, because this is a serious condition that needs treatment right away.
 If you cannot reach your health care provider immediately, go to the closest emergency room as soon as possible.

 How is testicular torsion diagnosed?

-To diagnose testicular torsion, a health care provider (HCP) will perform a clinical exam; this means that he or she will ask you about your symptoms and look at your testicle for any signs of swelling or redness.
-The HCP will likely test your reflexes by lightly pinching or rubbing the inside of your thigh.
+To diagnose testicular torsion, a health care provider (HCP) will perform a clinical exam; this means that they will ask you about your symptoms and look at your testicle for any signs of swelling or redness.
+The HCP will likely test some of your reflexes (i.e. cremasteric reflex) by lightly touching the inside of your thigh.
 Doing this usually makes the testicle contract, but if you have testicular torsion this may not happen.
-Your HCP may have you see a specialist such as a urologist or he or she may order an ultrasound, a painless test that uses sound waves (no radiation) to take pictures of the inside of your body.
-An ultrasound will show whether or not the blood is flowing correctly to your testicle.